 Face-to-Face: This is a cohort program.
 Students will take one course at a time, attending class one night a week from 5:00 to 8:00, with three (3) hours of additional online work every week.
 Every semester, students will complete two seven (7) week courses.
 Students will only meet three times a semester for a face-to-face meeting with the course professor.
 The bulk of the work is done on the student’s campus and in independent work.
 During Summer Session, students will attend two different night classes.
 Summer Session begins the last week in May and continues until the first week in July.
 Summer Session hours run from 5:00 pm to 9:00 pm.

 Online: This is an online cohort program.
 Students will check in online to complete assignments and participate in online discussions and group activities.
 While there are no face-to-face requirements, some live online sessions and/or conference call sessions may be required.
 Students will finish two courses every 15 weeks.

-Upon completion of the full program, students will earn a Master of Education degree in Special Education Leadership.
-Once 2 additional elective courses towards Principal Certification have been completed, students will be eligible to take the TExES Principal Exam for principal certification in the state of Texas.
-Principal certification is typically used for all administrative positions, from assistant principal to assistant superintendent in Texas K-12 schools.
-Students who already hold a Master’s degree have the option to complete Principal Certification as a second resource area on their transcripts.
+Upon completion of the full program, students will earn a Master of Education degree in Ethical Special Education Leadership.
+Program completers can pursue two career paths.
+The primary path is towards Principal Certification and the TExES Principal Exam for principal certification in the state of Texas.
+Principal certification is typically needed for all administrative positions, from assistant principal to assistant superintendent in Texas K-12 schools.

 You will have a two year service obligation for each of your two years of program participation.
 This service obligation will require you to be in a special education leadership role for four years following the completion of the program.
 If you are unable to secure a special education leadership position, you can meet this requirement in a non-leadership special education role.